NethmiThathsarani20/face-recognition-attendance-marking-system/README.md

 ## 📄 Abstract (Edge + Cloud Training)

-Abstract
-This paper presents an IoT-enabled automated attendance system designed for cost-effective edge computing on a Raspberry Pi.
-We use InsightFace to prepare training datasets for a Convolutional Neural Network (CNN) model, storing manually recognized users via a web UI.
-Low-cost ESP32 cameras acquire real-time faces, which are used to constantly prepare new datasets to train the CNN model.
-The CNN model is then trained on cloud computers to specifically recognize only the users it was trained on.
-A Raspberry Pi serves as the central hub, storing data, managing network connections, and hosting the web interface.
-The system’s dual-model architecture leverages the production-grade InsightFace buffalo_l model for more generalized face recognition, while the custom CNN model is trained with 100% training accuracy to recognize known users.
-The validation accuracy for the custom CNN model was 65.3% on a dataset of 2348 images across 220 classes.
-Given its continuous training on new data, the system shows potential for reliable, known-user recognition.
-The recognition pipeline involves image acquisition, face detection, alignment, embedding generation, and matching against a persistent database, with attendance records logged in daily JSON files.
-Emphasizing a modular design, comprehensive testing, and modern code quality practices, this project provides a scalable and robust solution to modernize student attendance monitoring within educational institutions.
+This project delivers an IoT-enabled, edge-assisted attendance system that recognizes known users using InsightFace for detection, alignment, and embeddings, paired with a lightweight embedding-based classifier for production.
+ESP32‑CAM devices stream faces to a Raspberry Pi that acts as the edge host for the web UI, storage, and device/network orchestration; all resource‑intensive training is automated in the cloud via GitHub Actions instead of running on the Pi.
+On the current dataset (65 users; 1,545 embeddings), the InsightFace + LogisticRegression pipeline achieves 0.994 train accuracy and 0.984 validation accuracy (top‑3: 0.984).
+Experimental baselines trained on the same dataset perform poorly: the lightweight CNN yields ~3.9% validation accuracy (top‑3: ~6.1%) and the custom‑embedding model ~1.0% validation accuracy.
+These experimental paths remain available for research, while the production‑grade path is InsightFace embeddings + a simple classifier.
+The end‑to‑end pipeline covers acquisition, detection, alignment, embedding, and matching against a persistent database, with daily JSON attendance logs, and emphasizes modularity, reliability, and maintainability for scalable deployment.

 Keywords
 face recognition; attendance system; insightface; convolutional neural network; computer vision; esp32-cam

-## �🚀 Features
+## 🚀 Features

 ### Core Recognition System
 - **InsightFace Integration**: Production-ready face recognition using buffalo_l model